learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/a-fistful-of-monads.md

     (<|>) = (++)
 ```

-For lists `empty` represents a non-deterministic computation that has no results at all --- a failed computation.
+For lists, `empty` represents a non-deterministic computation that has no results at all --- a failed computation.
 `(<|>)` joins two non-deterministic values into one.
 The `guard` function is defined like this: